 Google Voice is easily the most well-known free business phone number provider, offering free calls within the United States.

-Users can select free numbers with local area codes, but Voice doesn’t offer free vanity or toll-free phone numbers.
+With Google Voice users can select free VoIP numbers with local area codes, but it doesn’t offer free vanity or toll-free phone numbers.
 Note that Voice also doesn’t allow for free international calls or texting unless you’re connected to a Wi-Fi network (international credits can be purchased on the Voice website.)

 In order to create a Google Voice number, you must have a Gmail or Google account.